omergabay2/dualfisheye-to-affectiva/README.md

 # dualfisheye-to-affectiva
-this code was written in order to recognize multiple faces expressions with 360 dualfisheye cameras.
+This code was written in order to recognize multiple faces expressions with 360 dualfisheye cameras.
 I used theta S camera - capturing 360 dualfisheye images with 15 fps.

 I used ffmpeg to convert dualfisheye image to rectangular image.